Wise Debt Management and Budgeting

 - Buy off-season.
 While most people are focusing on pumpkin spice and sweater season, stores are hoping to get rid of whatever swimsuits, beach towels, and pool floats they still have in stock.
 If you can suspend your summer mindset for a few more weeks, you could score significant deals on gear for next year.
 Remember this tip at the end of winter, too, when prices of cold-weather attire are similarly slashed.

 Need Additional Information?

-We’ll talk through these strategies for managing debt and explore other planning solutions that can help you stay or get on track to financial security.
-By carefully approaching debt with a detailed plan on how much to borrow and how to repay your debt, you can reach your goals and support your long-term financial success.
+We’ll talk through these strategies for managing debt and creating a budget and explore other planning solutions that can help you stay or get on track to financial security.
+To get you started on the discussion, check out our additional articles for budgeting and financial tips.
+By carefully approaching debt and budgeting with a detailed plan on how much to borrow, how to repay your debt, and how to live within your means, you can reach your goals and support your long-term financial success.

 Tom Kennedy is a financial advisor located at Global Wealth Advisors 520 Post Oak., Suite 450, Houston, TX 77027.
 He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial network®, Member FINRA / SIPC, a Registered Investment Adviser.
 Financial planning services offered through Global Wealth Advisors are separate and unrelated to Commonwealth.
 He can be reached at (832) 649-8111 or at firstname.lastname@example.org.